dhis2/developer-portal/docs/tutorials/app-runtime-dynamic-query.md

 ### Check your browser

 With the dynamic query in place, run your application and open it in the browser.
 You should see the list of programs for page 1.
-When you click the "Next Page" button, the app will fetch and display the next set of programs from the DHIS2 instance:
+When you change page using the pagination controls, the app will fetch and display the next set of programs from the DHIS2 instance:

 ![](./assets/app-runtime-dynamic-query.png)